RandomStudio/tether/README.md

 - [Tether Egui](https://github.com/RandomStudio/tether-egui)

-Tether Egui acts as both an Agent that publishes (by default, as "gui") but also subscribes to all topics (by default) and tries to decode the MessagePack contents.
+Tether Egui acts as both an Agent that can publish messages but also subscribes to all topics and tries to decode the MessagePack contents.
 So you can use a single instance of Tether Egui to simulate an entire (very basic) Tether system, provided you are also running an MQTT Broker on your system.

 ### CLI